luqmanMohammed/eventsrunner-k8s-sensor/README.md

 - eventType: Type of the event
 - ruleID: Identifier of the rule that was triggered
 - objects: List of objects that triggered the event
-    - ADDED: object that was added
+    - ADDED: The object that was added
-    - MODIFIED: pre-update object will be stored at index 0 and post-update object at index 1.
+    - MODIFIED: Pre-update object will be stored at index 0 and post-update object at index 1
-    - DELETED: object that was deleted
+    - DELETED: The object that was deleted

+Specific executor can be configured using the `ExecutorType` ([configurable](#31-sensor-configuration)) config.

 ### 4.1. log executor
 Log executor/action is the simplest executor which would log the rule's id.
-Intended to be used for debugging/testing/poc purposes.
+Intended to be used for debugging/testing/POC purposes.

 ### 4.2. script executor
 > :warning: Scripts executed by the sensor should be vetted before allowing the sensor to run it.